-• Plant operations ceased near the end of 2018.
-Any uses of equipment in the short-term management area were generally for emptying or disposing of leftover CCR.
+- Plant operations ceased at the end of 2018.
+All short-term and temporary CCR management areas have been removed a part of the decommissioning process. - Any uses of equipment in the short-term-management of CCR were generally for disposing of CCR residuals discovered on-site.

-2.2 CCR Surface Impoundment Units
+2.2 CCR Landfill Units